 Less than 4 km east of the major palace centre at Malia sits the coastal hill of Kephali tou Agiou Antoniou, locally known as Buffo.
 With a beach on both sides, the hill lies at the outlet of the river flowing down the Selinari gorge, which is exactly opposite the Kephali.

-Then and now this gorge formed the only overland access from central to east Crete and indeed this strategic position was undoubtedly the reason why the Kephali attracted the attention of early settlers and from its initial foundation around 2600 BC, it remained occupied till the end of the Bronze Age, around 1200 BC.
+Then and now this gorge, together with the route north of the Anavlochos mountain, formed the only overland accesses from central to east Crete.
+This strategic position was undoubtedly the reason why the Kephali attracted the attention of early settlers and from its initial foundation around 2600 BCE (Early Minoan IIA), it remained occupied till the end of the Bronze Age, around 1200 BCE.
 During its early history, the Kephali was apparently only one out of a series of small hamlets, which dotted the coast of the larger Malia Bay but soon it would outgrow its neighbours and become the second settlement after Malia in the region.

-In the following period, the picture is still somewhat hazy but the possibility exists that the Kephali at Sissi henceforth steered a more independent course.
-The clearest indications for this are the construction of a fortification wall at the foot of the hill and especially the creation of a court-centred complex on a lower terrace of the summit, intentionally incorporating earlier remains in its construction.
-Excavation of this court-centre is unfinished but its central court, made of plaster and with a size of at least 450 m², could host larger crowds for festivals and religious meetings, as indicated by some ritual installations that were found.
-At or around the time of the Santorini eruption, however, this ceremonial complex was abandoned although the remaining settlement continued.
+In the following period, in Middle Minoan IIIA, around 1700 BCE, the settlement on the Kephali at Sissi seems to have steered a more independent course.
+The clearest indications for this are the construction of a fortification wall at the foot of the hill and especially the creation of a court-centred complex on a lower terrace of the summit, intentionally incorporating the earlier EM IIB and MM II remains in its construction.
+The central court, made of plaster and with a size of at least 450 m², could host larger crowds for festivals and religious meetings, as indicated by some ritual installations that were found.
+The complex suffered an earthquake destruction in Middle Minoan IIIA but was immediately afterwards reconstructed in Middle Minoan IIIB.
+At or around the time of the Santorini eruption, in Late Minoan IA, around 1525 BCE, however, this ceremonial complex was abandoned although settlement continued elsewhere on the Sissi hill.
+During this phase (MM IIIA-LM IB), the settlement covered most of the hill, including the middle terrace and the top.

-Not long after, however, Sissi too, as so many other Minoan settlements and palace centres was destroyed by fire and the nature of occupation drastically changes.
-On the summit of the hill, the ruins of one or more Neopalatial houses were partly incorporated and overbuilt by a new type of structure that betrays influences of the Mycenaean Mainland: one large complex organised around two columnar halls with central hearths with a small snake-tube shrine between them.
-During its occupation, it suffered from an earthquake destruction accompanied by fire after which it needed rebuilding.
-Oddly enough, late in the 13th c.
-BC, it and the rest of the site were suddenly abandoned.
-Fortunately, apart from metal, all other objects were left in place, allowing a proper reconstruction of its internal functioning.
+Not long after, however, Sissi too, as so many other Minoan settlements and palace centres was destroyed by fire in Late Minoan IB (around 1450 BCE) and the nature of occupation drastically changes afterwards.
+On the summit of the hill, the ruins of one or more Neopalatial houses were partly incorporated and overbuilt by a new type of structure that betrays influences of the Mycenaean Mainland: a large complex organised around two columnar halls with central hearths.
+During its occupation, it suffered from an earthquake destruction accompanied by fire after which it needed rebuilding, and the south wing and some rooms in the north wing were abandoned.
+After a brief period of reoccupation, the north part was also abandoned late in the 13th c.
+BCE, when also the rest of the site was abandoned.
+Fortunately, apart from metal, many other objects were left in place, including a small snake-tube shrine between the two pillar halls.
+These finds allow a reconstruction of its internal functioning.

-The Kephali hill would, in the centuries to follow, become a place of memory and gradually disappear from history until its excavation from 2007 by a team of the University of Louvain under the auspices of the Belgian School at Athens.
+The Kephali hill would, in the centuries to follow, become a place of memory and gradually disappear from history until first tests by the local archaeological service in the 1960s by Kostis Davaras and then full-scale excavation from 2007 onwards by a team of the University of Louvain under the auspices of the Belgian School at Athens.

 Jan Driessen